 Diana (Taylor) Servos, principal attorney of in Deerfield, Illinois, is known to be a proficient employment attorney, well-versed in all aspects of employment law, including non-disclosure agreements (NDAs).
 A non-disclosure agreement is essential in many areas of business, from hiring to financing and servicing clients.
 It is important for both employers and employees to have a full understanding of when and how they should be used.

-Whether you are an employer who needs a binding, carefully worded non-disclosure agreement drawn up, or an employee who is being asked to sign such an agreement, it is vital that you consult with an experienced employment lawyer to protect your interests.
+Whether you are an employer who needs a binding, carefully worded non-disclosure agreement or business confidentiality agreement drawn up, or an employee who is being asked to sign such an agreement, it is vital that you consult with an experienced employment lawyer to protect your interests.
 Diana (Taylor) Servos will provide you with accurate information and trustworthy legal counsel.

 The Purpose of Non-Disclosure Agreements

 NDAs are used to protect confidential information that must, for various reasons, be disclosed to new hires, potential investors, creditors, clients, or suppliers.
 The legal document provides security to the parties initiating signage that their intellectual property is safe and will not become available to anyone who might do their company harm, such as direct competitors.

 Another reason for NDAs is to prevent a company from airing its dirty linen in public by having incidents of sexual harassment or assault disclosed.
 Employers may require that employees sign an NDA as a condition of employment, as part of a severance package or settlement agreement, or in a personal context.

 There are two primary types of non-disclosure agreements: unilateral and mutual.

 - A unilateral NDA stipulates that one party, typically a new employee, agrees not to reveal the business’s trade secrets or other intellectual property.